Robert Smith (musician): As singer and frontman

+On 14 October 2024, Smith announced that he plans on retiring in 2029.
+"I’m 70 in 2029, and that’s the 50th anniversary of the first Cure album [Three Imaginary Boys].
+If I make it that far, that’s it.
+In the intervening time, I’d like to include playing concerts as part of the overall plan of what we’re going to do.
+I’ve loved it; the last 10 years of playing shows have been the best 10 years of being in the band.
+It pisses all over the other 30-odd years!
+It’s been great" Smith said.

 As principal songwriter

-Smith was also not the sole songwriter or lyricist in the group during their early years; the band name 'Easy Cure' came from a song penned by Lol Tolhurst, while "Grinding Halt" began as a Tolhurst lyric that Smith shortened to the first half of each line.
+Smith was also not the sole songwriter or lyricist in the group during their early years; the band name Easy Cure came from a song penned by Lol Tolhurst, while Grinding Halt began as a Tolhurst lyric that Smith shortened to the first half of each line.
 Easy Cure condensed its name to the Cure shortly afterwards.
 During 1978–79, Smith composed and recorded demo versions of some of the Cure's definitive early songs on his sister Janet's Hammond organ with a built-in tape recorder, including "10:15 Saturday Night".